 Aviation Safety Network website for information on aviation safety in the DRC.

-You are subject to the local laws of the DRC, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for possession of illegal drugs include potentially harsh prison sentences and fines.